pupil-labs/pupil-docs/src/developer/core/plugin-api.md

 ### Plugin class attributes

 These class attributes define general plugin behavior.
-Overwriting them is optional but recommneded. `alive` is an exception and should only be set to `False` if you want the plugin to close autonomously.
+Overwriting them is optional but recommended. `alive` is an exception and should only be set to `False` if you want the plugin to close autonomously.
 Otherwise, this attribute is managed by the enclosing application.